 - Reddish/blue skin discoloration in the affected area.

 - A mild fever.

-A DVT does usually affects one leg, although this is not always the case.
+DVT usually affects one leg, although this is not always the case.
 According to the NHS, the pain may also worsen when you bend your foot upwards towards your knee.
-It is important to note that the symptoms of a DVT, for some people, can feel very similar to other conditions such as a pulled muscle.
+It is important to note that the symptoms of DVT, for some people, can feel very similar to other conditions such as a pulled muscle.

 The condition affects around one in 1000 people in the UK every year, so only a percentage of people presenting with these symptoms will actually have deep vein thrombosis.
 However, it is vital to contact your medical professional if you are worried you may have a DVT, so other conditions can be ruled out.

 Pulmonary Embolism as a Result of Deep Vein Thrombosis